Landa de Matamoros: The churches

-Environment
+Geography

 The municipality is part of the Sierra Gorda region, which is centered on northern Querétaro state.
 This region is a branch of the Sierra Madre Oriental, consisting of mountain chains that parallel the Gulf of Mexico.
 This land was sea bed 100 million years ago, which formed ancient sedimentary rock, mostly limestone, which easily erodes.
 This makes the area part of the Huasteca Karst.
 Landa de Matamoros is completely within the Sierra Gorda Biosphere Reserve of Querétaro, which was established in 1997.
 Of the biosphere's nucleus, 1,250 hectares are within the municipality.
 Over eighty five percent of the territory is mountainous and rugged with inclines of over 25%.
 These are mostly found in the south, southeast and northeast.
 Main elevations include Cerro de Tejocote (2720 masl), La Cebadilla (2560 masl), Cerro Grande de San Juan (1580 masl), Piedra Encimada (1620 masl), La Barca (1380 masl) and Los Orujos (1260 masl).
 There are a limited number of small valleys, including Plan de Hongos, Tilaco, Tres Lagunas, Valle de Guadalupe and Acatitlán de Zaragoza.
 These areas are mostly covered by forests.
 Semi flat areas are those with gradients under 25%, with accounts for about 3.5% of the territory.
 Much of this area is either forested or arid.
 Flat lands with gradients of less than 5% correspond to about 11.2% of the municipality.
 This is where most agriculture takes place, mostly during the rainy season.
 Most of the flatter areas of the municipality have rich sedimentary deposits of topsoil over a bed of limestone, which was former seabed.
 The limestone and other sedimentary rock erode fairly easily, which has led to the formation of caverns and pit caves (locally called "sótanos") dispersed throughout the municipality.
 The pit caves generally run from 400 to 600 meters in depth.
 Many have straight drops of between 50 and 100 meters, and end with a flat bottom with vegetation and wildlife.
 The largest is the Tilaco pit cave, 649 meters deep.

 The territory is a part of the Pánuco River basin.
 In the north the main rivers are the San Juan and the Tangojo, which the Tancuilín is the most important within the south.
 The Moctezuma River runs along the municipality's border with Hidalgo.
 Other flowing water includes the Río Verdito and a number of fresh water springs and arroyos, most of which run only during the rainy season.
 As most residents of the municipality do not have potable water piped to their homes, there are large water storage facilities in Encino Solo, Landa, Tres Lagunas, Otates, Santa Inés, Malpaís and Acatitlán de Zaragoza from which trucks deliver water to home storage facilities.
 Many homes also have their own systems to catch rainfall and runoff during the rainy season.